 Michael identified non-acoustic factors, including cleaning regimes and infection control, which impact building acoustics and evaluated the impact of some of these factors.
 He highlighted a number of noise-generating items and activities and stressed the need for the development of a framework that recognizes the interrelationships between acoustics and other design considerations.
 He stated the need for greater involvement of acoustic consultants at the critical stages of the building process – both pre- and post-project.

 Research into the effect of the sound environment on staff and patients in healthcare facilities – Anthony Thomas, Saint-Gobain Ecophon

 Anthony demonstrated that despite a growing awareness of hospital noise it is a major and growing problem in the UK.
 Using research examples, he talked about the negative effects a noisy environment can have, such as longer patient recovery due to sleep disturbance, and an increased need for medication in post-operative recovery rooms.
 Anthony also referred to studies showing how the more vulnerable patient groups,ie ICU and, in particular NICU, can suffer significant long-term physiological effects when exposed to high noise levels.
-In contrast, research indicates how improved acoustic conditions can reduce help patient readmission rates and improve staff morale and efficiency
+In contrast, research indicates how improved acoustic conditions can reduce patient readmission rates and improve staff morale and efficiency in healthcare.

 The experience of using HTM08-01 in smaller healthcare facilities – Philip Hankin, Cole Jarman